Ocelot-Social-Community/ocelot.social/docs/en/donate/README.md

 ### Notes on intended use

 Please be sure to include `Donation` and your e-mail address in the reason for payment so that we can contact you.
-The `@` sign is normally not possible for bank transfers, so write it as `“ at ”`, with space before and after and without quotation marks.
+The `@` sign is normally not possible for bank transfers, so write it as `“ at ”`, with a space before and after and without quotation marks.

-Example: `Donation, eva.muster at domain.de`
+Example: `Donation, john.doe at domain.com`

-If you would like your donation to go primarily to the *ocelot.social* software, please also enter its name:
+If you would like your donation to go primarily to the *ocelot.social* software, please also mention its name:

-Example: `Donation, ocelot.social, eva.muster at domain.de`
+Example: `Donation for ocelot.social, john.doe at domain.com`

 [Contact us](/en/contact/) if you have any questions.